TrakHound/MTConnect.NET/agent/Modules/MTConnect.NET-AgentModule-HttpServer/README-Nuget.md

         * `certificatePath` - The path to the (.pem) file
         * `privateKeyPath` - The path to the key containing the private key
         * `privateKeyPassword` - The certificate password
+        * `certificateAuthority` - The path to the (.pem) file containing the Certificate Authority

     * `verifyClientCertificate` - Toggles whether Client Certificate chains are verified ("true" or "false")